mlr-archive/wiki-old/GSOC-2015:-Improving-mlr's-hyperparameter-and-tuning-system-for-efficient-model-selection.md

 **Skills required:**
 Good knowledge of machine learning, R package development and R in general.

 **Test**: Implement a new learner, including its most important hyperparameters.
-If you are unsure which learner to implement, you can compare the list of [mlr learners](http://berndbischl.github.io/mlr/tutorial/html/integrated_learners/index.html) with the list of [caret learners](http://topepo.github.io/caret/modelList.html) or the CRAN [task view on machine learning](http://cran.r-project.org/web/views/MachineLearning.html).
+If you are unsure which learner to implement, you can compare the list of [mlr learners](http://berndbischl.github.io/mlr/tutorial/html/integrated_learners/index.html) with the list of [caret learners](http://topepo.github.io/caret/modelList.html) or check the CRAN [task view on machine learning](http://cran.r-project.org/web/views/MachineLearning.html).